Strap Locks. We all need them. Some more than others…

 Now, you can bet that I put hands on a fair share of strap locks over the years.
 But my first is always my favorite, and I’m not just talking about that Midwestern buxom hottie.
 LOL!
 I am talking about Schaller.

-For an old codger like me that made his bones in the 80s, Schaller was synonymous with Kramer.
-And Kramer was THE guitar to have.
+For an old codger like me that made his bones in the 80s, Schaller is synonymous at the time with Jersey-era Kramer.
+And a Jersey-era Kramer was THE guitar to have (still is!).
 As such, Schaller tuners and Schaller strap locks and Schaller-made Floyd Rose tremolos are very well-entrenched in to my very guitar-playing existence.

 The S-Locks strap button is a fun upgrade to the system.
 For starters, it’s all one piece!
 Yes, no more need to put a screw through the hole in the button.
 A cool benefit to that design is that you don’t have to screw it in super tight to keep the button from moving around.
 That way, you minimize the opportunity to strip out the hole.
 It also cuts down on any noisy rattle from the button.

 Reducing the need for a screw to go through the strap button puts more hardened steel to work for you.
 In place of a screw driver, the S-Locks strap button uses a 3mm Allen key.
-The same as your Floyd Rose locking nut!
+That’s right, the same as your Floyd Rose locking nut (or HexHider!)!
 And if you have a specialized guitar body, Schaller offers longer 30 mm and shorter 18 mm threads for the S-Locks strap button.

 The lock wheel might be the coolest feature.
 Who else remembers the nut on the original Schaller strap lock?
 My December 2015 Tech Tip on Sockets definitely had origins rooted from loose strap lock nuts.
 HaHa!
 The new design makes that a thing of the past!